Squarespace/pgbedrock/docs/notable_functionality_and_caveats.rst

 Notable Functionality And Caveats
 =================================

-* Only Postgres 9.5. and 9.6 are currently supported
+* Only Postgres 9.5, 9.6, and 10 are currently supported
-    Postgres 10 anecdotally appears to work as well but is not yet explicitly supported.
+    Support for older Postgres versions is unlikely to be prioritized.

 * pgbedrock will not delete or alter any objects pgbedrock is explicitly written to not do anything destructive toward the objects in the